-At some point, Non-Committed Parishioners are reviewed with the Parish Priest and decisions are made with respect to removal from the active rolls.
+At some point, Non-Committed Parishioners are reviewed by the Parish Priest with respect to removal from the active rolls.
 This should be seen only as a last step, after multiple attempts have been made to bring them back into the active life of the church, or when it has been determined that they have become stewards of a different parish.